Chelmsford (constituency): 2010–2024

 Following the Boundary Commission's Fifth Periodic Review of Westminster constituencies in 2007, Parliament re-established Chelmsford as a borough constituency for the 2010 general election.
 For the previous three elections the constituency had been split in two halves and included more surrounding rural settlements.
 A majority of the electorate for this new constituency came from the previous West Chelmsford constituency.
 A smaller element (Great Baddow and Galleywood) came from the Maldon & East Chelmsford constituency.

 The new constituency coincides with the built-up area which comprises the City of Chelmsford.

 Current

-Further to the 2023 Periodic Review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency was reduced to meet the electorate size requirements, with the transfer to Maldon of the Galleywood ward in the south of the city.
+Further to the 2023 review of Westminster constituencies, which came into effect for the 2024 general election, the composition of the constituency was reduced to meet the electorate size requirements, with the transfer to Maldon of the Galleywood ward in the south of the city.

 The revised constituency is made up of 78.9% by area and 95.1% by population of the previous (2010-2024) version of the seat, the remaining part going to Maldon.